niravcodes/niravcodes.github.io/pages/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+permalink: "/about/"
-feature-img: "assets/img/pexels/circuit.jpeg"
+feature-img: assets/img/pexels/circuit.jpeg
-tags: [About]
+tags:
+- About

 ---
 Hey.
-I am Nirav Nikhil.
-I am a computer engineering student from Nepal.
+I am Nirav, a computer engineering student from Nepal.
 You're on my personal website where I generally write about what I'm up to.

 My hobbies include reading (Murakami is one of my favorites), coding, drawing, designing, and playing my guitar in free time.
-You can read about my endeavors here on this blog.
+You can read about my endeavours here on this blog.

-Visit [byteraptor.com](http://byteraptor.com/) to see my professional side.